-- Interconnection between outward-bound patenting activity and national economies; reverse Innovation; the middle-income trap. - International technological specialization of countries; the complexity of patent portfolio, national competitiveness. - International trade as a key factor influencing international patenting activity. - Patenting activity and economic growth: A systematic literature review and analytical framework.
+- Interconnection between outward-bound patenting activity and national economies; reverse Innovation; the middle-income - International technological specialization of countries; the complexity of patent portfolio, national competitiveness. - International trade as a key factor influencing international patenting activity. - Patenting activity and economic growth: A systematic literature review and analytical framework.

-3.5.
-Patent Protection for Artificial Intelligence & Machine Learning Technologies: Implications for Innovation Management

-As the technologies of machine learning (ML) and artificial intelligence (AI) have become ubiquitous in recent years, the demand by companies active in the field for intellectual property protection for their inventions has risen dramatically.
-However, the terms under which such protection may be provided, under national laws and international agreements, are highly contentious.
+3.4.
+Patent Protection for Artificial Intelligence & Machine Learning Technologies: Implications for Innovation Management under which such protection may be provided, under national laws and international agreements, are highly contentious.
 This creates challenges for entrepreneurs and established corporations investing in the development of AI.
 Our research relates to the patent protection of technical solutions related to artificial intelligence and machine learning (ML & AI) technologies.
 The research, we strive to systematize existing approaches to the examination of inventions and the development of a patent protection strategy and offer an effective methodology for researching patent information in the field of AI & ML.